 Broad shifts in the economy, from inflation to global unrest, are creating opportunities that investors may want to consider now

 Specifically, “these five areas — fuels, aerospace and defense, agriculture, nuclear, and gold/metals/minerals — are poised to benefit in a new world of geopolitical risks with an intense focus on resources and hard assets,” says Lauren J. Sanfilippo, senior investment strategy analyst with the Chief Investment Office (CIO), Merrill and Bank of America Private Bank.
 “You could call them FAANG 2.0,” she adds.
-They represent a twist on the so-called “FAANG” stocks, a popular acronym coined back in 2013 for five of the world’s largest tech companies.
+They represent a twist on the so-called FAANG stocks, a popular acronym coined back in 2013 for five of the world’s largest tech companies.
 “But instead of specific stocks, we’re focusing on several broader sectors.”

 Why they’re poised for potential growth

 F – Fuels.
-The energy sector has declined as a market force in recent decades, representing just 4.7% of the S&P 500’s total market capitalization today, compared with 13.4% in 1990, Sanfilippo notes.
+The energy sector has declined as a market force in recent decades, representing just 4.5% of the S&P 500’s total market capitalization today, compared with 13% in 1990, Sanfilippo notes.
 Yet that very decline leaves the sector primed for growth at a time when the war in Ukraine has redrawn supply chains and countries emerging from the global pandemic need energy to power their economies.
 “A combination of geopolitical tensions, constrained supplies, strong demand and underinvestment will likely keep energy prices elevated over the medium term,” Sanfilippo says.

 N – Nuclear and renewable energy.
 Use of renewable energies such as solar and wind rose during the depths of the pandemic in 2020, even as demand for other energy sources declined.
 “Long-term contracts, ongoing installation of plants and priority access to the grid are among the reasons renewables should continue to grow,”2 Quinlan notes, adding that “in our opinion, nuclear energy will play a significant role in a clean-energy future.
 Nuclear has the highest capacity factor of any energy source, producing reliable, carbon-free power more than 92% of the time.
-That’s twice as reliable as coal or natural-gas plants and almost three times more than wind and solar plants.”3 For more insights on the global green energy market, read “The Geopolitics of Clean Energy Commodities” from the CIO.
+That’s twice as reliable as coal or natural-gas plants and almost three times more than wind and solar plants.”3

 G – Gold and minerals.
 This sector is increasingly attractive for a couple of reasons, Sanfilippo notes.
 First, gold is widely seen as a “safe haven” from inflation and geopolitical unrest.
 Second, minerals are essential to the transition to cleaner energy, particularly the batteries that power electric vehicles (EVs).
 “A typical EV requires six times the mineral inputs of a conventional car, according to the International Energy Agency,” Sanfilippo says.
-The need for lithium, for example, could increase by 40 times over current demand.4 Real assets, she adds, are in a longer term bull cycle and will likely go through periods of high volatility, much as we’re seeing now.
+The need for lithium, for example, could increase by 40 times over current demand.4 Real assets, she adds, are in a longer-term bull cycle and will likely go through periods of high volatility, much as we’re seeing now.

 What investors can consider

-To capture the potential of some of these areas, investors might consider stocks related to defense and cybersecurity, as well as traditional and renewable energies and food production, Quinlan notes.
+To capture the potential of some of these areas, investors might consider stocks related to defense and cyber security, as well as traditional and renewable energies and food production, Quinlan notes.
 Commodities may be worth considering as well, since they traditionally offer protection from inflation, and because they will be central to meeting demand for everything from food to minerals used in EV batteries.